kiongxiangyi/bauteilpruefung-frontend/README.md

 This project is a web application developed for a research project AICoM.
 It is used for inspection of components.

-On the homepage, there are two buttons.
+On every webpage of the app, there are a home button on the top right of the page.
+By clicking it, it goes to the homepage.
+On the homepage, there are two buttons "Bauteilprüfung" (inspectin of a component) and "Serialnummer anfordern" (create a serial number).

 Homepage
 ![image](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/1c5a4b12-71ed-44d2-8025-6653c5dc061f)